The Commonplace

 0.14

 AI substitutes for and displaces many routine and low-skill occupations, increasing automation risk for those roles.
-Job Displacement negative medium employment levels in routine and low-skill occupations
+Job Displacement negative employment levels in routine and low-skill occupations

 n=17